 In the situations when a single facility/area is involved, facility alarms, public address systems, phone-trees, and other technologies of the facility may be utilized to provide warning.
 Campus personnel may also provide warning if needed and feasible.
+Sub-group notifications have been developed to support existing notification trees.
+Rave technologies have advanced to support sub-group notifications for specific areas or buildings across campus.
 Should a segmented emergency notification be issued, on-going assessments of the situation will occur and a campus-wide update notifications will be sent as necessary.